Skip to main content

 • You hold current and appropriate professional liability protection.

 Nursing scope, professional and practice standards are slightly different in every Canadian jurisdiction.
-Please review the Practice Standards, Professional Standards and Scope of Practice for licensed practical nurses to ensure you understand the expectations related to your nursing practice in British Columbia.
+Please review the Practice and Ethics Standards, for licensed practical nurses to ensure you understand the expectations related to your nursing practice in British Columbia.

 In particular, please ensure you review the Indigenous Cultural Safety, Cultural Humility and Anti-Racism Practice Standard, which outlines how BCCNM registrants are to provide culturally safe and anti-racist care for Indigenous clients.